Skip to content

 RBT Hebrew Literal:

-And he who is carrying the Stake to himself,119 has come out into the one who is called 'the Place of the Skull' whatever one is spoken in Hebrew, 'Rolling-Skull,'
+And he who is carrying the Stake to his own self,119 came out into the one who is spoken 'the Place/Position of the Skull' which is spoken in Hebrew, 'Rolling-Skull,'

 Julia Smith Literal 1876 Translation: